diegoscantam/diegoscantam/README.md

-### Hi there
+### Hi there!
-I'm a bachelor physics student at the University of Trento.
+My name is Diego Scantamburlo and I'm a physics student originally from Trento, Italy.

-I'm currently working on some computational physics projects at the University of Oslo.
+- 🎓 Bachelor physics student at the [University of Trento, Italy](https://www.unitn.it/)
-You can find some cool simulations in my pinned repositories :)
+- ⚛️ Currently doing an internship in quantum computing at [TIFPA (Trento Institute for Fundamental Physics and Applications)](https://www.tifpa.infn.it/) research centre
+- 🌍 Erasmus program at the [University of Oslo, Norway](https://www.uio.no/english/).
+In my pinned repositories you can also find some cool computational physics simulations I worked on there.